strablabla/node_diapo/views/saved/all_diap.md

 * craziness of "supraconductivity"cb !memo0
 * Kamerling Ohnes was the "dicoverer"cg in 1911
     * last century, trying to freeze elements..
-* 1987: HUge revolution with dicovery of the HTC !stp
+* 1987: HUge revolution with dicovery of the HTC
-    * "like YBaCuO.."u ..
+    * like "YBaCuO"cg.. ..
 * 10 "years later"co , the topic is still mysterious !stp
 	* many tried unsuccessfully.
 * Correlated electrons is also an interesting topic !memo1 !stp